kroa38/RaspLogger/README.md

 ## Add new Packages

-After boot start the install packages run the command:
+After boot install new packages.

+run the command:
 ```
 sudo apt-get install $(cat pkglist.txt) -y
 ```
 ## Use PIP to install new Python Packages

 run the command:
 ```
 sudo pip install -r requirements
 ```
 ## Database Backup